glitchland/maelstrom/README.md

 the first JavaScript code that I have ever written, please be patient with it.
 I want to use it to demonstrate my skills progression.

+The small game which demonstrates that the game engine works, is a homage to the beautiful old vector based game 'Asteroids'.
+This version pokes playful fun at the sisyphean nature of the original game.
+A high score is bad, since the score is the count of poor souls whos untimely demise is caused by your sloppy asteroid cleanup job.
+Your ship has a dashboard that contains a stream of messages your fellow earthlings -- the messages go through a mood shift of the stages of grief as the situation gets more dire.
+When you fail, you are stuck inside of the singularity technology that allowed your ship to respawn.
+At that point, you can press space to maintain conciousness or choose to let go.

 This is a demo (Arrow keys to move, space to shoot):
 http://glitchland.github.io/maelstrom/